mathworks/Simscape-Vehicle-Templates/README.md

 2. Explore the vehicle types and maneuvers from the UI

 3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
+**v4.1  -- June 2025**
+1. Added bushings with axial and torsional stiffness
+2. Added bushings to MacPherson and Twist Arm suspensions
+3. Added additional tests to KnC (force offset from contact patch, force at wheel center)
+4. Added visual elements for forces and torques in KnC test
+5. KnC test on full vehicle supports Twist Arm and Live Axle suspensions (testrig_susp_knc.slx)
+6. Adjusted parameterized sedan profile to extend above driver, steering wheel
+7. Function for visuals can update dimensions only (custom colors, opacities not overwritten)
+8. Added simple UI for plotting results (2D)
+9. Added simple UI for plotting and animating results in 3D.
+10. Optimization script can handle multiple performance metrics
+11. Sweep and optimization examples can handle any parameter, any axle
+12. Added optimization example (tune hardpoints to minimize roll angle in double lane change)
+13. Lateral drivers are customizeable (Stanley and Pure Pursuit)
+14. Enhanced maneuver and driver so that vehicle can drive events in reverse.
+15. Stop criteria uses lap counter to detect end of lap
+16. Independently override commands for steering wheel, accelerator pedal, and brake pedal.
+17. Added tests for parking maneuver, reverse driving double lane change maneuver

 **v4.0  -- May 2025**
 1. Kinematics and Compliance test added to quarter, half, and full car models ...
 Includes roll, steering, lateral compliance, longitudinal compliance tests